timfehr/MQTT-Short-Connect/README.md

  - QUIC: MQTT Short Connect over QUIC

 Every subfolder has the source code and its own README with further instructions.

+##CI/CD
+Every subfolder has its own *.gitlab.ci*, which can be used to setup and CI/CD environment.